 My visit was in early June and while it was hot, it wasn’t unbearable.
 Explore in the mornings and later in the evenings and then either find things to do inside or take a nap in the afternoon.

 This Texas city with a flare of Cajun culture really is unique!
+If you’re looking for another southeast Texas destination with lots of outdoor adventures then visit Lake Conroe.

 Pin for later!